Wiliams Divorce & Family Law Logo

 Contact Us

-We conduct free consults via telephone or videoconferencing technology, e.g. Zoom.
+We conduct most free consults via Zoom or other videoconferencing technologies, or by telephone if you prefer.

-• We will send a confirmation to this email, so please be sure you are using a personal email address.
+WDFL will send a confirmation to this email, so please use a personal email address.
 If you do not have a personal email, please call us instead at 651-332-7650.